adinapoli/mandrill/README.md

 # Example

 This package was built with pragmatism and reuse in mind.
-This means this API comes in two flavours: an IO-based and an handy monad transformers which can be plugged in your stack of choice.
+This means this API comes in two flavours: an IO-based and an handy monad transformer which can be plugged in your stack of choice.
 Example: